 “Traveling as a musician with open eyes directly feeds back into my music.
 I get to do lots of crazy and interesting stuff like roasting cocoa beans or taste-testing coffee.
 I learned how to bake the perfect pizza crust, played music with an Alaskan teacher in New Zealand and posed for an international figure drawing class.”

 “Life is pretty sweet.
 I am entitled to none of this and no one owes me anything.
 That makes it even more valuable to me.”

 Felix grew up within the bogs and heathers of southern Emsland, Germany.
-A place he now calls home after he traveled around the world and lived in other places for ten years.
+A place he now calls home with his wife and cat after he traveled around the world and lived in other places for fifteen years.